adonisjs/v6-docs/content/docs/basics/routing.md

 The URL builder performs a route lookup with the route identifier given to the `make` and the `makeSigned` methods.

-If you want to create a URL for routes defined outside of your AdonisJS application, you may disable the route lookup and give the route pattern to the `make` and the `makeSigned` methods.
+If you want to create a URL for routes defined outside your AdonisJS application, you may disable the route lookup and give the route pattern to the `make` and the `makeSigned` methods.

 ```ts
 // title: start/routes.ts